 Our priority is our community and the pups we care for.
 We want to stay small and stay focused on providing outstanding service, and have no plans to open another location.
-Many of the doggy daycares in the Minneapolis area are franchises owned by out-of-state companies that are just in it for pure profit.
+Many of the doggy daycares in the Minneapolis area are franchises owned by out-of-state companies that are just in it for pure profit or have multiple locations where profit is more important than the care of the animals.
 We are not.
 We’re owned by two Twin Cities residents, Keith and Patrycia Miller.
 You’ll often see them at the daycare doing just about any task you can imagine.
 We love being a small local business that gives back!

 What is your cancellation policy?

 We fill up every day, and feel it’s only fair to let us know if your dog will not attend.
 If your pup is unable to come, we ask that you contact us 24 hours in advance so another dog is able to take that spot.
 If the dog doesn’t show up for Daycare and hasn’t cancelled, a full day charge will be added to the next visit.
 If a dog doesn’t show up for our Hotel, a charge of one night will be added to your next visit.
 For the safety of the pack, all dogs should be checked in by noon.

 For all major holidays (Thanksgiving, Christmas, Easter, Spring Break, Labor Day, 4th of July and Memorial Day) and other busy dog boarding times, a $75 deposit (per dog) is required to confirm your dogs hotel reservation.
 There is a 14-day cancellation policy and all reservations need to be changed or cancelled 14 days in advance to have the deposit refunded.
 Reservations cancelled in less than 14 days will not receive a refund.

 Do dogs get sick?